 Adaptogens are herbs rather than pharmaceutical drugs, so there are no dosages.
-However, herbalists do share knowledge about what methods of consumption seem to produce a beneficial effect for most people.
+However, herbalists do share knowledge about what approaches to consumption seem to produce a beneficial effect for most people.

-- For a 1:5 tincture – which is 1 ounce dried ashwagandha by weight, mixed with 5 ounces of 60 proof or higher alcohol and allowed to infuse for six to eight weeks – 30-40 drops, three times per day.
+- Tincture: 1-10 ml (0.2-2 tsp) 3 times daily using the recipe in this article.
 Another option is to buy a pre-made tincture like this one and follow the instructions on the label after talking with your healthcare provider.

-Ashwaganda is in the nightshade family, so it is recommended that you avoid ashwagandha if you are sensitive to nightshades.
-Also, ashwagandha is not recommended for individuals that have excessive iron levels, or have hyperthyroidism.
-Also, please check with your healthcare provider before using any herbal remedy.
+Ashwagandha is in the nightshade family, so it is recommended that you avoid ashwagandha if you are sensitive to nightshades.

 Want more research-backed natural remedies?